pparent76/sni2tor-proxy/README.md

 Proxies incoming TLS connections to tor hidden services based on the hostname contained in the initial request of the TLS session (SNI).
-This enables to provide a proxy frontend to allow clients access some tor-hidden services without tor installed on the client machine, and while keeping end-to-end encryption bewteen the tor hidden service provider, and the client.
-The proxy provider cannot decrypt the traffic.
+This enables to provide a proxy frontend to allow clients to access some tor-hidden services without tor installed on the client machine, and while keeping the anonymity of the tor service provider AND the end-to-end encryption bewteen the tor hidden service provider, and the client.
+The proxy provider running sni2tor-proxy cannot decrypt the traffic.

 News
 ----